ECB to print 1 trillion euro this year to stem coronavirus rout

 U.S. stocks deepened their selloff on Wednesday and the Dow erased virtually the last of its gains since President Donald Trump’s 2017 inauguration, as the widening repercussions of the coronavirus pandemic threatened to cripple economic activity.

-Reporting by Balazs Koranyi and Francesco Canepa; Editing by Carmel Crimmins, Sam Holmes and Lincoln Feast.
+Reporting by Balazs Koranyi and Francesco Canepa; Editing by Carmel Crimmins, Sam Holmes and Toby Chopra